pregnancy

 Iron and Folate: Key Nutrients for a Healthy Pregnancy

 Pregnancy is a transformative journey marked by milestones and transformations, shaping both the mother and the developing baby.
+During these critical nine months, your nutritional needs undergo significant changes to support both your health and your baby’s development.
 The key to a healthy pregnancy lies in meticulous attention to nutritional needs, with iron and folate emerging as pivotal elements.
 This blog explores the profound significance of iron and folate during pregnancy, unraveling their roles and contributions to a smooth and healthy gestational period.

 Unveiling the Importance of Iron: